FoMo-0D: A Foundation Model for Zero-shot Tabular Outlier Detection: Abstract

 \section{Abstract}

 Outlier detection (OD) has a vast literature as it finds numerous real-world applications.
 Being an unsupervised task, model selection is a key bottleneck for OD without label supervision.
 Despite a long list of available OD algorithms with tunable hyperparameters, the lack of systematic approaches for unsupervised algorithm and hyperparameter selection limits their effective use in practice.
 In this paper, we present \method, a pre-trained \underline{\textsf{Fo}}undation \underline{\textsf{Mo}}del for zero/\underline{\textsf{0}}-shot O\underline{\textsf{D}} on tabular data, which bypasses the hurdle of model selection altogether.
-Having been pre-trained on synthetic data, \method can directly predict the (outlier/inlier) label of test samples without parameter fine-tuning---\textit{requiring no labeled data, and no additional training or hyperparameter tuning when given a new task}. {Extensive experiments on \textbf{57} real-world datasets against \textbf{26} baselines show that \method is highly competitive; outperforming the majority of the baselines with no statistically significant difference from the 2$nd$ best method}.
+Capitalizing on synthetic pre-training, \method can directly predict the (outlier/inlier) label of test samples without parameter fine-tuning.
+Even more importantly, it \textit{requires no labeled data, and no additional training or hyperparameter tuning when given a new task}. {Extensive experiments on \textbf{57} real-world datasets against \textbf{26} baselines show that \method is highly competitive; outperforming the majority of the baselines with no statistically significant difference from the 2$nd$ best method}.
 Further, \method is efficient in inference time requiring only \textbf{7.7 ms} per sample on average, with at least 7\textbf{x} speed-up compared to previous methods.
-To facilitate future research, our implementations for data synthesis and pre-training as well as model checkpoints are openly available at \url{https://anonymous.4open.science/r/PFN40D}.
+To facilitate future research, our implementations for data synthesis and pre-training as well as model checkpoints are openly available at \url{https://github.com/A-Chicharito-S/FoMo-0D}.